mangrovedao/mangrove-archive/packages/cleaning-bot-naive/Mangrove-js-API-notes.md

 I couldn't find any API for activating markets?

-> ⚠️ Should Mangrove.js have API's for the administrative stuff, like activating markets?
+> ⚠️ [Resolved: Not for now] Should Mangrove.js have API's for the administrative stuff, like activating markets?

 ## Contract API